 Chapter 5.
-Asking us to pay our share of the costs for covered drugs53 Describe co ribes what you need to do when you want to ask us to pay you back for our share of ost.
-SEC' FION 1 Situations in which you should ask us to pay our share of the cost of your covered drugs Chapter 6.
-Your rights and responsibilities57 ains the rights and responsibilities you have as a member of our plan.
-Tells what you can do if mink your rights are not being respected. ΓΙΟΝ 1 Our plan must honor your rights as a member57 ΓΙΟΝ 2 You have some responsibilities as a member of the plan62 Chapter 7.
-What to do if you have a problem or complaint (coverage decisions, appeals, complaints)64 cover age for a drug.
-It also explains how to make complaints about quality of care, customer ce and other concerns.
-Back sground SEC TION 1 Introduction SEC TION 3 To deal with your problem, which process should you use?65 erage decisions and appeals TION 4 A guide to the basics of coverage decisions and appeals SEC TION 6 Taking your appeal to Level 3 and beyond77 ing complaints SEC TION 7 How to make a complaint about quality of care, waiting times, customer service or other concerns Customici sci vice di unici cunci iis/0
+Asking us to pay our share of the costs for covered drugs54 Descr the co ribes what you need to do when you want to ask us to pay you back for our share of ost.
+SECT ΓΙΟΝ 1 Situations in which you should ask us to pay our share of the cost of your covered drugs54 SECT FION 2 How to ask us to pay you back55 ΓΙΟΝ 3 We will review your request for payment and say yes or no56 ΓΙΟΝ 4 Other situations in which you should save your receipts and send copies to us56 Chapter 6.
+Your rights and responsibilities58 - ins the rights and responsibilities you have as a member of our plan.
+Tells what you can do if nink your rights are not being respected. ΓΙΟΝ 1 Our plan must honor your rights as a member Chapter 7.
+What to do if you have a problem or complaint (coverage decisions, appeals, complaints) cover age for a drug.
+It also explains how to make complaints about quality of care, customer and other concerns.
+Back ground TION 1 Introduction65 SEC TION 2 You can get help from government organizations that are not connected with us65 SEC TION 3 To deal with your problem, which process should you use?66 Cove erage decisions and appeals TION 4 A guide to the basics of coverage decisions and appeals67 TION 5 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal68 SEC TION 6 Taking your appeal to Level 3 and beyond78 Mak ing complaints TION 7 How to make a complaint about quality of care, waiting times, customer service or other concerns79

 Chapter 8.
-Ending your membership in this plan 81 when and how you can end your membership in the plan.
-Explains situations in which or required to end your membership. ır ION 1 Introduction ION 2 When can you end your membership in this plan?
+Ending your membership in this plan 82 when and how you can end your membership in the plan.
+Explains situations in which or ır pian is required to end your membership.
+SECT ION 1 Introduction 82 ION 2 When can you end your membership in this plan?
 ION 3 How do you end your membership in this plan?
-83 SECI ION 4 Until your membership ends, you must keep getting your drugs through this plan 83 SECT ION 5 Express Scripts Medicare must end your membership in certain situations .
-Legal noticeses notices about governing law and about nondiscrimination.
-ION 1 Notice about governing law ION 2 Notice about mondiscrimination SECT ION 3 Notice about Medicare Secondary Payer subrogation rights 05 Chapter 10.
-Definitions of important words 86 Explai ns key terms used in this document.
-Appendix Important phone numbers and resources I Insura es: Contact information for AIDS Drug Assistance Programs (ADAPs), State Health nce Assistance Programs (SHIPs), Quality Improvement Organizations (QIOs), State and Offices and State Pharmaceutical Assistance Programs (SPAPs)
+84 SECT ION 4 Until your membership ends, you must keep getting your drugs through this plan 84 SECT ION 5 Express Scripts Medicare must end your membership in certain situations Chapter 9.
+Legal notices 86 Include es notices about governing law and about nondiscrimination.
+SECT ION 1 Notice about governing law 86 ION 2 Notice about nondiscrimination SECT ION 3 Notice about Medicare Secondary Payer subrogation rights 86 Chapter 10.
+Definitions of important words 87 Explai ns key terms used in this document.
+Appendix Important phone numbers and resources i Insura es: Contact information for AIDS Drug Assistance Programs (ADAPs), State Health nee Assistance Programs (SHIPs), Quality Improvement Organizations (QIOs), State and Offices and State Pharmaceutical Assistance Programs (SPAPs)